-If Track 2, the Analyst will report the problem or request to MBC Network Support group for classification and monitor progress.
+If Track 2, the Analyst will report the problem or request to Mary Baldwin Network Support group for classification and monitor progress.

-If Track 3, the Analyst will report the problem or request to MBC Administrative Software Support group for classification and monitor progress.
+If Track 3, the Analyst will report the problem or request to Mary Baldwin Administrative Software Support group for classification and monitor progress.

 Calls are prioritized using the following definitions: